United States Navy Riverine Squadron

+Riverine warfare has a long history in the US Navy, dating back to the Revolutionary War, when American sailors in row galleys engaged the formidable warships of the British operating in colonial waterways.
+Modern American riverine warfare came of age during the Vietnam War, as patrol boats and river assault craft combed the Mekong Delta and other vital waterways.

-As of 2008, three riverine squadrons were active in the Navy, all under the command of Riverine Group 1, located in Norfolk, Virginia.
+The US Navy created the Riverine Group in 2006 when the US Navy took over riverine warfare from the US Marine Corps.
+In 2008, three riverine squadrons were active in the Navy, all under the command of Riverine Group 1, located in Norfolk, Virginia.
 Riverine Squadron 1 (RIVRON 1) deployed to Iraq in April 2007 and was relieved by Riverine Squadron 2 (RIVRON 2) in October 2007.
 Riverine Squadron 3 (RIVRON 3) was established in July 2007 and relieved RIVRON 2 in Iraq when their deployment completed in April 2008.

+The United States Navy merged its riverine forces (US Navy Riverine Group) and Naval Coastal Warfare Group (NCW) in 2012 to form the Coastal Riverine Force (CRF).
+The Coastal Riverine Force was disbanded in 2020 when riverine warfare responsibility was turned back over to the US Marine Corps.
+The US Navy still has the Maritime Expeditionary Security Force (MESF) to conduct coastal warfare and security operations.

 History

 RIVGRU and RIVRON 1

 Riverine Group (RIVGRU 1) and Riverine Squadron 1 were both formally established May 25, 2006, under Navy Expeditionary Combat Command.
 It was modeled after the Marines Small Craft Company.
 The establishment brought together sailors from diverse backgrounds to begin a transformation from blue water to brown water sailors.

 Following several months of training in combat skills, SURC operations, and cultural and language skills, RIVRON 1 Advance Party deployed to Iraq on February 13, 2007, followed by RIVRON 1 Main Body deployed March 8.
 RIVRON 1 conducted integrated maritime combat operations with Marines, Soldiers, Coalition Forces, Iraqi Army, and Iraqi Police.
 RIVRON 1 assumed patrol duties around Haditha Dam from the Marine Corps, who had previously been performing this task.
 On 1 August 2012, RIVRON 1 was decommissioned.
 It was replaced by Coastal Riverine Squadron (CORIVRON) 4, which combined RIVRON 1 with Maritime Expeditionary Security Squadron (MSRON) 4.
 This reorganization combined navy small boat units to provide both offensive and defensive force protection.